Eastern Condors Blu-ray Movie

 Eastern Condors Blu-ray Movie, Overall Score and Recommendation 3.5 of 5

-I am well aware that Eastern Condors has a lot of admirers and many of them actually consider it one of Sammo Hung's very best films.
-But I have to say that there are plenty of good reasons why the film flopped in Hong Kong and other Asian markets, and they have nothing to do with its subject matter.
+I am well aware that Eastern Condors has a lot of admirers, and many of them consider it one of Sammo Hung's very best films.
+But I have to say that there are plenty of good reasons why the film flopped in Hong Kong and other Asian markets, and they have nothing to do with its subject.
 (The old theory that a lot of folks just did not get its take on the war in Vietnam is an awful facade to hide a wide range of serious flaws).
 Yes, some of the action is still quite impressive, but as far as I am concerned not enough to save the film.
-If you don't think that the film needed to be saved and have been waiting for a quality makeover of it to emerge, this recent Blu-ray release should make you very happy.
+If you do not think that the film needed to be saved and have been waiting for a quality makeover of it to emerge, this recent Blu-ray release should make you very happy.
 It is sourced from a very nice 2K remaster and comes with a pretty good selection of bonus features.
 RECOMMENDED (but only to the fans).

 Similar titles